 572 square miles of Northumberland have been awarded Gold Tier status for their dark skies.
 This makes up Northumberland’s Dark Sky Park which is the largest in the UK and the second largest in the whole of Europe, spanning Northumberland National Park and Kielder Water and Forest Park.
-So, when autumn falls over the county and the nights become longer and darker, visitors arrive with their binoculars ready for a star-studded show.
+So, when autumn and winter falls over the county and the nights become longer and darker, visitors arrive with their binoculars ready for a star-studded show.

 Now you know that Northumberland is one of the best places to stargaze in the UK, where do you start?
 It may sound daunting to beginners, but there are experts here in Northumberland who are passionate about teaching visitors everything there is to know about astronomy.
 If you do want to do it independently, all you need are some warm clothes, a deckchair, a flask, a pair of binoculars and a little bit of luck with the weather.
 Plus, of course, our tips on where to go to have the best possible experience…